saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#shippingpriceinput">ShippingPriceInput</a>!</td>
 <td>

-Fields required to create a shipping price
+Fields required to create a shipping price.

 </td>
 </tr>